anshali15634/-Software-Enhancement-and-Refactoring-of-a-Classic-Brick-Breaker-Game/README.md

       - in the function loadGameStats(), I overwrite destroyedBlockCount to 0.
 If destroyed blocks are not loaded into the game, there is no need to store the player's previous destroyedBlockCount.

-9. After incorporating the short paddle bonus, if there were many short paddle powers being caught by the paddle, the paddle glitches.
+9. **After incorporating the short paddle bonus, if there were many short paddle powers being caught by the paddle, the paddle glitches.**
-   - How the problem was solved:
+   **- How the problem was solved:**
      The code responsible for changing the paddle width was updated to use `Platform.runLater()` each time the width was modified.
 This ensured that the UI updates occurred in a thread-safe manner.
 After applying the solution, the game was tested, and the glitch associated with frequent paddle resizing was no longer observed.
 The movement of the paddle remained smooth and glitch-free.

-10. If the game was saved while the ball was in gold form, the loaded game does not show the ball with gold ball image.
+10. **If the game was saved while the ball was in gold form, the loaded game does not show the ball with gold ball image.**
-    - How the problem was solved:
+    **- How the problem was solved:**
       The function which frequently updated the ball's features was the moveBall() function.
 Therefore, I modified this function to check the isGoldStats flag and change the image of the ball appropriately.

-**Implementation of the MVC pattern: Explanation of the separation of the original Main class code** The original Main class code had the following purposes:
+## **Implementation of the MVC pattern: Explanation of the separation of the original Main class code**
+The original Main class code had the following purposes:
 - sets up game menu
 - sets up events for each button's press